Skip to content

 Despite Sugars’s status as an academic whose fields include postcolonialism and Canadian literature, I found Canadian Gothic accessible and engaging, stumbling into only the occasional “epistemology” or “historiography.”
 For the most part, she makes her arguments in clear, unambiguous language that invites the reader to truly consider her thesis.
 Canadian Gothic is a book that not only makes the reader think, but also can teach the reader how to think in possibly new and more inclusive ways about what will no doubt be an enduring issue of the 21st century in this country now called Canada: namely our separate and collective pasts.

 Yvette Nolan is a playwright and dramaturg.
-Medicine Shows, her book about indigenous theatre in Canada, will be published in the fall by Playwrights Canada Press.
+Medicine Shows, her book about Indigenous theatre in Canada was published by Playwrights Canada Press.

 Advertisement